Cosmella-v/Endscreen-Reborn/README.md

 # Endscreen Reborn
 <img src="logo.png" width="150" alt="Endscreen Reborn Logo" />
-**This mod brings new life to the end screen!**/n
-It adds new animations when completing a level.
+**This mod brings new life to the end screen!**/nIt adds new animations when completing a level.

 ## Credits